 Main Line Health collaborates with Nemours duPont Pediatrics for both neonatal and pediatric specialty care.
 In addition, Bryn Mawr Hospital has a specially staffed pediatric emergency department.
 Every Main Line Health hospital has access to Nemours Kids Transport, an emergency transport system designed to safely transport children when the advanced pediatric services of a children’s hospital are required.

 Bryn Mawr Hospital and Nemours/Alfred I. duPont Hospital for Children have collaborated to provide exceptional health care for children as close to home as possible.
 At Bryn Mawr Hospital, our pediatric unit provides 24-hour care and monitoring by specially trained pediatric professionals.

 When more specialized care is required, we can provide you with immediate access to care at Nemours/Alfred I. duPont Hospital for Children.
-For ongoing specialty care, a full range of pediatric subspecialists are conveniently located at Main Line Health Center in Newtown Square and Bryn Mawr Medical Arts Pavilion outpatient locations.
+For ongoing specialty care, a full range of pediatric subspecialists are conveniently located at Main Line Health Newtown Square and Bryn Mawr Medical Arts Pavilion outpatient locations.